DJayalath/blue-music/README.md

 # blue-music
-A mood focused music player
+A free and open music player written in Rust

 ## Testing Instructions
 ### Linux